 We are over the moon to be launching our new school brochure, which outlines our robust and secure plans to ensure that your pupils can continue to engage with local culture as part of their learning.
 The brochure includes creative, physical and educational work to support learning for all pupils within the primary range.

 On the Write Track

 Not sure how to get into writing?
 Have you done some writing but have not got your work out there?
-Start the year with something positive and join our new free weekly writing group for young people aged 13 to 19.
+Start the year with something positive and join our new free weekly writing group for young people.

 Secondary Transition and Resilience Training